 2026 fit: high for curators who already have an audience.
 Hard from scratch.

-Before You Build: A Solopreneur's Seven-Step Market Test
+Validating Solopreneur Ideas: A Seven-Step Market Test

 So you have a direction.
 The instinct now is to build the product.
 Resist that instinct.
 Build validation first, product second.

-Here's a compressed version of a market-test method that works for solo operators:
+A compressed version of a market-test method that works for solo operators:

 1. Confirm you actually care

 You have to be willing to work on this for 2+ years through plateaus.
 If you're not, it won't last.
-But "passion" alone isn't enough — see above.
+But "passion" alone isn't enough, see above.

 2. Confirm the market is at least medium-sized